Gloria Ojulari Sule

-Gloria F. Y. Ojulari Sule (1950 - June 2024) was a British artist and educator based in Bristol.
-Her work explored cultural identity, in particular the identities of mixed race people in the United Kingdom.
+Gloria Folerin Yeside Ojulari Sule (6 November 1950 – June 2024) was a British artist and educator based in Bristol.
+Sule's work explored cultural identity, in particular the identities of mixed race people in the United Kingdom.

-Life
+Early life and education

+Sule was born Gloria Folerin Yeside Ojulari on 6 November 1950 in London to a British mother and a Yoruba Nigerian father.
+The racism faced by her parents as a mixed race couple evidently led to their separation, after which Sule and her brother where placed in a children’s home in Suffolk.

-Gloria Ojulari Sule was born in London, England, to a British mother and a Nigerian father, and spent much of her early life in a children's home.
-In 1996, as a mature student, she gained a BA (Hons) in Fine Art Painting from Norwich School of Art and Design.
-She also has a City and Guilds Certificate of Further Adult Education Teaching.
+In 1996, Sule graduated for the from the Norwich School of Art and Design with a BA in Fine Art Painting.
+Sule also held a City and Guilds Certificate in Further Adult Education Teaching.

+Career

+Following graduation, Sule moved to Bristol.
 To promote art in her local community, Sule has participated in community arts, adult education and early years education.
 As part of the renewal scheme of St Paul's, Bristol, she painted a well-known mural, covering seven metres on the side of a building in St Paul's.
 She has also painted shop signs for the Renewal Scheme, murals in Brighton Street and fascia in St Agnes, Bristol.
 In 2002 she worked as artist researcher advising the planning and development of St Paul's Learning and Family Centre, a community centre in St Pauls, Bristol.

 A textile artwork What's our Story (2010) was commissioned by Brent Museum in response to the British Museum's touring exhibition Fabric of a Nation.
 An interactive costume designed for two children to wear at the same time, it was inspired by Egungun masquerade costumes worn at Yoruba festivals, Ghanaian kente and adinkra cloth, and contemporary African artwork.

-She died in June 2024 in Columbia, where she lived for 6 years.
+In 2018, Ojulari Sule relocated to Buenaventura, Colombia to live with her daughter.
+Sule later settled in Cali.

+In June 2024, Sule died in Colombia aged 73.